KauzClay/docs-tap/scst-store/troubleshooting.hbs.md

 ...
 ```

-or

-The logs of metadata-store-db show the following error:
+or the logs of `metadata-store-db` show the following error:

 ```console
 $ kubectl logs statefulset/metadata-store-db -n metadata-store